holoviz/holoviews/doc/FAQ.rst

 my notebook?**

-**A:** It is very easy to visualize large volumes of data with HoloViews, and all available display data is embedded in the HTML snapshot when sliders are used.
-It is therefore worth being aware of file size when authoring a notebook to be made make public on the web.
-Useful tricks to reduce file size include:
+**A:** It is very easy to visualize large volumes of data with HoloMaps, and all available display data is embedded in the HTML snapshot when sliders are used so that the result can be viewed without using a Python server process.
+It is therefore worth being aware of file size when authoring a notebook or web page to be published on the web.
+Useful tricks to reduce file size of HoloMaps
+include:

 * Reducing the figure size.
 * Selecting fewer frames for display (e.g selecting a smaller number